-Being an entrepreneur is an ongoing journey of self - education.
-Don’t settle for average.
+Being an entrepreneur is an ongoing journey of self-education.
+Do not settle for average.
 I see to many small business owners, not at all interested in developing themselves.
-If we do not constantly development ourselves, we are left behind.
+If we do not constantly develop ourselves, we are left behind.

 As an entrepreneur, we need to make it a habit to thrive out of our comfort zone, into the valley of the unknown.
 Is right there were you will deliver stunning results.